Featured Post

 • Dietary fiber: nearly 10 grams

 One of the most notable aspects of the nutritional value of chia seeds is their fiber content.
 Nearly 80% of the carbohydrate component consists of fiber, making chia seeds one of the richest natural fiber sources available.
-Dietary fiber supports digestive health, regulates blood sugar responses, and contributes to feelings of fullness after meals.
+Dietary fiber supports digestive health, regulates blood sugar responses, and contributes to feelings of fullness after meals, as emphasized by the Harvard T.H.
+Chan School of Public Health.

 Essential Fatty Acids

 Chia seeds contain significant amounts of alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid.
 Omega-3 fatty acids are widely studied for their roles in cardiovascular health, inflammation regulation, and neurological function.
-While marine sources such as fish provide longer-chain omega-3 fatty acids like EPA and DHA, plant sources such as chia seeds still contribute meaningful amounts of ALA to the diet.
+While marine sources such as fish provide longer-chain omega-3 fatty acids like EPA and DHA, plant sources such as chia seeds still contribute meaningful amounts of ALA to the diet, as supported by data from the National Institutes of Health Office of Dietary Supplements.

 Mineral Content